ericleasemorgan/constellate2reader/README.md

 ## Discussion

 The purpose of this script is build upon -- not replace -- the good work of Constellate.
 Given a corpus, a system called the Distant Reader is capabile of extracting parts-of-speech, named-entities, noun phrases, and even sentences matching a select number of grammars from a text.
 These sorts of things are not possible sans full text.
 Within the limitations of JSTOR's license agreements, some full texts are available.
-The script ``constellate2reader.py`` takes advantage of this fact and enables the student, researcher, or scholar to create a corpus of full text, and use the Reader to go another level when it comes to reading a body of literature.
+The script ``constellate2reader.py`` takes advantage of this fact and enables the student, researcher, or scholar to create a corpus of full text, and use the Reader to go to another level when it comes to reading a body of literature.

 This distribution was written in a fit of creativity, which happens to me often.
 I'm sure there are some errors.
 When you find them, please bring them to my attention.